kapsakcj/nanoporeWorkflow/README.md

     * check CPU usage with `htop` and GPU usage with `nvtop` before running the script
   * Must be MinION data, generated with an R9.4.1 flowcell (FLO-MIN106) and ligation sequencing kit (SQK-LSK109)
     * Must be Native Barcodes 1-24 (NBD103/104/114)
+    * We'd like to add flags for other flowcells and sequencing kit when we come across data from those!

 #### This workflow does the following:
   * Takes in 3 arguments (in this order):